travisddavies/computer_vision_notes/texture.md

 - We can use the Fourier transform to get parameters for texture
 - Below shows that by keeping the phase and randomising the magnitude, we actually can still keep the structure the image.
 However, we it doesn't really keep the actual appearance of the image.
 - The texture of the image is maintained when we keep the magnitude and randomise the phase
+- Magnitude represents the statistical representation
+- Phase represents the structure

 ![[fourier_magnitude_parametric.png]]